Seniors with low vision or disabilities can still enjoy reading

 If that happens, traditional books won’t work anymore.
-And it’s no fun if they’re forced to rely on someone to read to them.
-Audiobooks or braille books allow these seniors to continue reading independently.
+And it’s no fun if they’re constantly forced to rely on someone to read to them.

-We found a service that sends audiobooks and braille books straight to the home.
 The National Library Service (NLS) is a free braille and talking book library service for people with vision impairments or physical disabilities that prevent them from holding traditional books.

-The NLS offers:
+The National Library Service offers:

 - Braille or audio book formats